niharMSQ1/OAuth2-practice2/README.md

 5. Create a superuser (for Django admin):

     ```bash
-    I will share the username and password personally
+    I will share the username and password personally.
+    I will also share .env file
     ```

 6. Run the development server: